-Something that has been important to me from a young age is writing - more important than the thing called ‘literature’, with which I’m learning not to confuse it.
-In 2016 I wrote an article called ‘Reapproaching Rogers’, which was published in the journal Person-Centred and Experiential Psychotherapies, and more recently I wrote a chapter for the 2018 book Re-visioning Person-Centred Therapy: Theory and Practice of a Radical Paradigm.
-Both feel like part of an attempt to ‘individuate’ in regard to my first training.
+I do a lot of thinking about therapy and have written about it in both an article (‘Reapproaching Rogers’, published in the journal Person-Centred and Experiential Psychotherapies in 2016) and a chapter for the 2018 book Re-visioning Person-Centred Therapy: Theory and Practice of a Radical Paradigm.
+Both pieces feel like part of an attempt to ‘individuate’ in regard to my first training.